 He is buried in Ahavath Sholom Cemetery.

-John Howard Griffin died in 1980.
+John Howard Griffin died on September 9, 1980.
 He is buried in Mansfield Cemetery.

 By 1983 Sepia magazine had a circulation of approximately 160,000, but it could not compete with Ebony (2011 circulation, 1.2 million).
 That year Sepia magazine’s big iron heart—its rotary press–stopped beating.